History of Libya under Muammar Gaddafi: Pan-African Legion

+Islamic Arab Legion

+In an effort to realise Gaddafi's vision of a united Arab military force, plans for the creation of an Islamic Arab Legion were being announced from time to time.
+The goal, according to the Libyan press, would be to assemble an army of one million men and women fighters to prepare for the great Arab battle – "the battle of liberating Palestine, of toppling the reactionary regimes, of annihilating the borders, gates, and barriers between the countries of the Arab homeland, and of creating the single Arab Jamahiriya from the ocean to the gulf".
+In March 1985, it was announced that the National Command of the Revolutionary Forces Command in the Arab Nation had been formed with Gaddafi at its head.
+A number of smaller radical Arab groups from Lebanon, Tunisia, Sudan, Iraq, the Persian Gulf states, and Jordan were represented at the inaugural meeting.
+Syrian Ba'ath Party and radical Palestinian factions were also present.
+Each of these movements was expected to earmark 10 per cent of its forces for service under the new command.
+As of April 1987, there was no information confirming the existence of such a militia.

 Attempts at nuclear and chemical weapons

 In 1972, Gaddafi tried to buy a nuclear bomb from China.
 He then tried to get a bomb from Pakistan, but Pakistan severed its ties before it succeeded in building a bomb.
 In 1978, Gaddafi turned to Pakistan's rival, India, for help building its own nuclear bomb.
 In July 1978, Libya and India signed a memorandum of understanding to cooperate in peaceful applications of nuclear energy as part of India's Atom of Peace policy.
 In 1991, then Prime Minister Navaz Sharif paid a state visit to Libya to hold talks on the promotion of a Free Trade Agreement between Pakistan and Libya.
-However, Gaddafi focused on demanding Pakistan's Prime Minister sell him a nuclear weapon, which surprised many of the Prime Minister's delegation members and journalists.
+However, Gaddafi focused on demanding Pakistan's Prime Minister sell him a nuclear weapon, which surprised a number of the Prime Minister's delegation members and journalists.
 When Prime Minister Sharif refused Gaddafi's demand, Gaddafi disrespected him, calling him a "corrupt politician", a term which insulted and surprised Sharif.
 The Prime Minister cancelled the talks, returned to Pakistan and expelled the Libyan ambassador to Pakistan.

 Thailand reported its citizens had helped build storage facilities for nerve gas.
 Germany sentenced a businessman, Jurgen Hippenstiel-Imhausen, to five years in prison for involvement in Libyan chemical weapons.
 Inspectors from the Chemical Weapons Convention (CWC) verified in 2004 that Libya owned a stockpile of 23 metric tons of mustard gas and more than 1,300 metric tons of precursor chemicals.